Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-time-management-english.rst

 Diascas allows to manage causality despite parallelism: effects will always happen *strictly later* than their cause, i.e. at the very least on the diasca immediately following the one of the cause, if not in later diascas or even ticks, depending on the intended timing of the causal mechanism: causes can follow effects either immediately or after any specified duration in virtual time [#]_.

-.. [#] Durations shall been specified by modellers regardless of a simulation frequency, in absolute terms (ex: "6 minutes and 20 seconds"), rather than directly as a number of ticks: the engine is indeed able to convert the former to the latter at runtime, and to stop automatically if the conversion resulted in a rounding error higher than a threshold (either the default one, or a user-specified one for that duration).
+.. [#] Durations shall been specified by modellers regardless of a simulation frequency, in absolute terms (e.g. "6 minutes and 20 seconds"), rather than directly as a number of ticks: the engine is indeed able to convert the former to the latter at runtime, and to stop automatically if the conversion resulted in a rounding error higher than a threshold (either the default one, or a user-specified one for that duration).
 As much as possible, models should be uncoupled from the simulation frequency.

 This is what happens when an actor A1 sends a message to an actor A2 at tick T, diasca D (i.e. at {T,D}).
 A2 will process this message at {T,D+1}.
 If needing to send back an answer, it may do it directly (while still at {T,D+1}), and A1 will be able to process it at {T,D+2}.